What is Hypothyroidism?

 Low thyroid can make you feel exhausted and sluggish, even if you’re sleeping more than usual.
 You can also feel mentally tired and unmotivated.

-When thyroid levels are low, metabolism slows and your body tends to store more calories from your food as fat.
-This can make you gain weight even if your diet is good and you’re exercising.
+When thyroid levels are low, metabolism slows, and your body tends to store more calories from your food as fat.
+This can make you gain weight even if your diet is healthy and you’re exercising regularly.

-Low levels of thyroid hormone cause your body to break down tissues like muscle for energy.
+Low levels of thyroid hormone cause your body to break down tissues like muscles for energy.
 Muscle breakdown can make you weak and achy.

 Hypothyroidism causes hair follicles to stop generating as quickly.
 Since these cells normally have a short lifespan and rapid turnover, your hair can thin.

 Your skin cells typically turn over very quickly too.
 However, when they lose their growth signals from the thyroid, the outer layer isn’t replaced as quickly.
 Since this skin layer sticks around longer, it accumulates more environmental damage.

 Slowing your metabolism slows down activity in your colon.